Sharing Guidelines

 D. Pre-existing Conditions

-This waiting period does not apply to Samaritan Ministries Legacy Members.
+For Samaritan Ministries Legacy Members who join REDEEM without membership interruption, this waiting period begins at the member's start date in the legacy program.
 Conditions and treatments that were eligible for sharing according to the Pre-Existing Conditions in the Guidelines for Health Care Sharing in Samaritan™ Classic and Basic are eligible to be shared without waiting in REDEEM HealthShare.

 Pre-existing Condition Exceptions: